Angela Eagle: Parliamentary career

+Eagle was again re-elected at the 2010 general election with a decreased vote share of 51.8% and a decreased majority of 8,507.

 In April 2011, Eagle was put down in the House of Commons by Prime Minister David Cameron when he used Michael Winner's catchphrase "Calm down, dear".
 Eagle's colleague, deputy Labour leader Harriet Harman, said: "Women in Britain in the 21st century do not expect to be told to 'calm down, dear' by their Prime Minister", with Labour officials calling for an apology, suggesting the remark was patronising and sexist.